 Just two hours from Sydney but a world away, are the rugged sandstone cliffs of the Blue Mountains National Park.
 Based from the main township, Katoomba, we will get outdoors to discover for ourselves what makes ‘the Blueys’ so special.
 We explore the famous Three Sisters rock formations and spend a day canyoning - a unique adventure involving hiking, scrambling, and rappels through sculptured rock canyons.

-We journey north to an isolated section of the coast where we learn to surf from our surfing-guru instructors during a four-day surf camp.
+We journey north to an isolated section of the coast where we learn to surf from our surfing-guru instructors during a three-day surf camp.
 We will learn to laugh at ourselves as we no doubt tumble into the water and we’ll learn to trust ourselves as we slowly develop the skills and strengths needed to master this graceful art.
 Whether it is your first time on the water or you have a few days under your belt, the instructors will cater to everyone.
 Our evenings are spent relaxing at the campground and playing games, before a great sleep in preparation for another day’s worth of riding waves!

 At the heart of surfing is a connection-to-nature philosophy.
 We get to experience this in a hands-on way by undertaking volunteer conservation work of bush regeneration and dune conservation in some of the most beautiful coastal landscapes on the East Coast of Australia.
 Our project aims to secure as much of the native plants and species that can be secured in the wild as possible for the next 100 years.